 The building was in excellent condition during our visit.
 The architecture inside and out along with the beautiful artwork was breathtaking to say the least.
-While there are no reported hauntings in the mausoleum that we're aware of, we were able to capture a few EVPs, along with our friends at COPS.
+While there are no reported hauntings in the mausoleum that we’re aware of, we were able to capture a few EVPs along with our friends at the Central Ohio Paranormal Society.
 You can visit the chapel/mausoleum from 8:00 AM to 4:00 PM Monday through Friday and 8:00 AM to 12:00 PM on Saturday.
-The building is available for services, weddings, and special events as well.
+The building is available for services, weddings, and special events.
 Stop by the Green Lawn Cemetery office to make a reservation.

 Huntington Chapel is located in Green Lawn Cemetery at 1000 Greenlawn Avenue in Columbus; Franklin County.

 |Hey: This EVP whispers “Hey,” as the microphone sat on the podium.|

 |Yeah: While explaining where the building once ended, confirmation was received through this EVP saying, “Yeah.”|

 |Cecil Jackson: Just after Mike of COPS says, “Cecil Jackson,” a whispery voice repeats the name.
 Credit to COPS|

 |Oh No!: Recorded by Mike of COPS, this EVP sounds like a distressed, “Oh no!”
 Credit to COPS|